quasystaty/cdnode/readme.md

 }
 ```

-In its current implemnentation, the module only supports 1 minter, but this can be changed in the future to allow more minters.
+In its current implementation, the module only supports 1 minter, but this can be changed in the future to allow more minters.
 The default value of the minter is an empty string, which allows anyone to mint/burn.

 ### Minting